Here’s Why God Wants You to Dream Big

-As a professional, smart, independent woman of faith, you’ve got desires in your heart and goals to pursue.
+As a professional, smart, woman of faith, you’ve got desires in your heart and goals to pursue.

-Follow these 5 steps to dream BIG:
+5 steps for women of faith to dream BIG:

 1 – You have to know it’s possible.